Caripson/ProML/README.md

-# PromptLang Language Specification (A Proposal)
+# ProML (Prompt Markup Language) (A Proposal)

 *Author: Johan Carlsson*

-This repository contains a proposal and an exploration into a structured language for interacting with Large Language Models (LLMs), tentatively named PromptLang.
+This repository contains a proposal and an exploration into a structured language for interacting with Large Language Models (LLMs), tentatively named ProML.

 ## 🏛️ Vision

-The idea behind PromptLang is to explore how concepts from software engineering (like versioning, testing, and modularity) could be applied to the world of prompt engineering.
+The idea behind ProML is to explore how concepts from software engineering (like versioning, testing, and modularity) could be applied to the world of prompt engineering.
 The hope is that this could lead to AI-powered applications that are more reliable, testable, and maintainable.

 This repository contains two main components:

-1.  **The Language Specification Wiki:** A complete guide to the principles and syntax of PromptLang.
+1.  **The Language Specification Wiki:** A complete guide to the principles and syntax of ProML.
-2.  **A Proof-of-Concept Test Runner:** A Python script that demonstrates how to parse and test `.prompt` files.
+2.  **A Proof-of-Concept Test Runner:** A Python script that demonstrates how to parse and test `.proml` files.

 ---